 Advice & FAQ's

 With a broad-edge tool or spatula, ideally the one supplied with your order of Eli-Chem Resin.
 Be sure to be thorough and scrape around the sides and base of the mixing jug to make sure there is no un-activated material.
-Try to not mix too fast to avoid drawing too much air into the mix.
+Mix slowly to avoid drawing too much air into the mix.

 At 15-20°C it will be tack-free in 4-6 hours, dry in 12-14 hours or up to 4 days for CER.

-Lacing is created by using a heat gun to blend the edges of multiple colours together.
+Lacing is created by using resi-BLAST and a heat gun to blend the edges of multiple colours together.

 With a spirit level.

 Eli-Chem manufacture a range of opaque, metallic and glow in the dark pigments.
 These should be used in conjunction with out range of resin, avoid water based colours.
 Do not incorporate more than 10% pigment to resin ratio by weight.

 - MasterCast:- This is our most popular resin and is used for clear coating artwork and also resin art with the addition of pigments.

 - totalCAST:- Similar to MasterCast, but a thinner consistency and faster curing – ideal for shallow jewellery casts and coating art work.